 - Talk as often as you can to people who can speak in English.
 Speak English everyday!
 The longer, the better.
 If you can’t find someone to talk with, use the “Mirror Conversation” or “Shower Conversation” techniques.
-A mirror or shower conversation with yourself for at least 5 minutes on a daily basis would definitely help you to develop your spoken English.
+A mirror or shower conversation with yourself for at least 5 minutes on a daily basis would definitely help you develop your spoken English.
 You need to feel comfortable in speaking English.
 You need to get used hearing yourself speaking the language.
 Mimic the expressions of native speakers (except swearing).
 Imitate how they express themselves in different kinds of situations.

 - Be open to corrections.
 Mind you, my English is not perfect.
 It’s not my native language after all.
 As long as we can express ourselves in this language, never mind the mistakes.
 Many online teachers usually say it’s okay to commit many mistakes.
 For me, not really.
 Of course, we need to accept the reality that we can’t speak English with a perfect grammar or pronunciation.
 Nevertheless, we should try our best to minimize the errors or at least make the mistakes barely noticeable.
 It shouldn’t be that obvious.
 On the other hand, do not become a perfectionist.
 When you try to make your grammar perfect all the time, you may fall into what we call “perfection paralysis”.
 This means that before you speak, you are trying to make sure that your sentence or phrases are grammatically correct.
-It often leads to the expressions “uhmm”, “ahh”, “errrr” and much worse – complete silence!
+It often leads to some unnecessary fillers and expressions like “uhmm”, “ahh”, “errrr” and much worse – complete silence!